Lae-Alfheim/open.sh/README.md

 Todo
 ====

+- Options, commited outt, in newsboat config
-- Option to change proxy port and ip
+    * Option to change proxy port and ip
-- Option to stop proxychains
+    * Option to stop proxychains
+    * Option to change default browser
+    * Option to turn off new window
+    * Option to change default media viewer
 - Detect if missing any required or wanted packages
 - add support for other browser like firefox, librewolf, brave, lynx, links, etc...
 Including detecting witch is installed
 - add support for other media viewer vlc, (idk), etc...
 - proxychains better support and easy off switch
-- add config in config for newsboat, and commited out
 - add availablity for both gnu and openbsd netcat
 - add compatability for wayland
 - kitty computer controler -- volume
+- possibly complile this _needed feed back_
+- make custom newsboat version to include this